cvlab-stonybrook/Scanpath_Prediction/README.md

     python train.py <hparams> <dataset_root> [--cuda=<id>]
     ```
 - Model evaluation
-    - We are working to set up a evaluation server with [MIT/Tuebingen Saliency Benchmark](https://saliency.tuebingen.ai/datasets/COCO-Search18/index_new.html), stay tuned!
+    - We are working with [MIT/Tuebingen Saliency Benchmark](https://saliency.tuebingen.ai/datasets/COCO-Search18/index_new.html) to set up a evaluation server, stay tuned!

 ## Data Preparation
 The dataset consists of two parts: image stimuli and fixations.
 For computational efficiency, we pre-compute the low- and high-resolution belief maps using the pretrained Panoptic FPN (with ResNet50 backbone) from [Detectron2](https://github.com/facebookresearch/detectron2).